arp242/arp242.net/_posts/2016-02-07-JSON_as_configuration_files:_please_dont.markdown

 Readability counts.

 ### Strictness
-The JSON standard is pretty strict—this is good, it allows for concise and fast parsers that don’t have to muck about with different formats−but it also means it’s more difficult to write.
+The JSON standard is pretty strict − this is good, it allows for concise and fast parsers that don’t have to muck about with different formats − but it also means it’s more difficult to write.

-A trailing comma in objects or arrays is an error, and something that has bitten me more than once.
+For example a trailing comma in objects or arrays is an error, and something that has bitten me more than once.
 And having to escape all instances or `"` can be pretty annoying if your string contains a lot of `"`s.

 ### Lack of programmability
 Not always an issue, but sometimes it is, especially when JSON is used to